Jack Elam: Acting career

 In 1969, he played another comedic role in Support Your Local Sheriff!, which was followed two years later by Support Your Local Gunfighter, both opposite James Garner.
 After his performances in those two films, Elam found his villainous parts dwindling and his comic roles increasing.
 (Both films were also directed by Burt Kennedy, who had seen Elam's potential as a comedian and directed him a total of 15 times in features and television.)
 Between those two films, he also played a comically cranky old coot opposite John Wayne in Howard Hawks's Rio Lobo (1970).
 In 1974–1975, he was cast as Zack Wheeler in The Texas Wheelers, a short-lived comedy series in which he portrayed a long-lost father returning home to raise his four children after their mother dies.
-Also on television, in 1979, he performed as Frankenstein's monster on the CBS sitcom Struck by Lightning, but the show was cancelled after only three episodes (the remaining eight were unaired (and remain so) in the U.S., though all 11 were aired in the UK in 1980).
-He then appeared in the role of Hick Peterson in a first-season episode of Home Improvement alongside Ernest Borgnine (season one, episode 20, "Birds of a Feather Flock to Tim").
+Also on television, in 1979, he performed as Frankenstein's monster on the CBS sitcom Struck by Lightning, but the show was canceled after only three episodes (the remaining eight were unaired (and remain so) in the US, though all 11 were aired in the UK in 1980).
+He then appeared in the role of Hick Peterson in a first-season episode of Home Improvement alongside Ernest Borgnine (season one, episode 20, "Birds of a Feather Flock to Taylor").

-Elam portrayed Doctor Nikolas Van Helsing, a "crazed proctologist", in the 1981 action-comedy film The Cannonball Run; and three years later, he reprised the role for the production's sequel, Cannonball Run II.
+Elam portrayed Doctor Nikolas Van Helsing, a "crazed proctologist", in the 1981 action-comedy film The Cannonball Run, and three years later, he reprised the role for the production's sequel, Cannonball Run II.
 Elam then played the character Charlie Hankins, a town drunk, in the 1986 "Weird Western" picture The Aurora Encounter.
 During production, Elam developed what would become a lifelong relationship with an 11-year-old boy in Texas named Mickey Hays, who suffered from progeria.
 The 1987 documentary I Am Not a Freak portrays the close friendship between Elam and Hays.
-Elam said, "You know I've met a lot of people, but I've never met anybody that got next to me like Mickey."
+Elam, in what may be an apocryphal quote, said, "You know I've met a lot of people, but I've never met anybody that got next to me like Mickey."

 In 1986, Elam also co-starred on the short-lived comedy series Easy Street as Alvin "Bully" Stevenson, the down-on-his-luck uncle of Loni Anderson's character, L. K. McGuire.
-In 1988, Elam co-starred with Willie Nelson in the made-for-television movie Where The Hell's That Gold?
+In 1988, Elam co-starred with Willie Nelson in the made-for-television movie Where the Hell's that Gold?

-In 1994, Elam was inducted into the Hall of Great Western Performers of the National Cowboy and Western Heritage Museum in Oklahoma City, OK.
+In 1994, Elam was inducted into the Hall of Great Western Performers of the National Cowboy and Western Heritage Museum in Oklahoma City, Oklahoma.

 Personal life and death

 Elam was married twice, first to Jean Louise Hodgert from 1937 until her death from colon cancer on January 24, 1961.
 Seven months later, in August 1961, Elam married again, then to Margaret M. Jennison.
-The couple remained together for 42 years, until 2003, when Jack died of congestive heart failure at their home in Ashland, Oregon.
+The couple remained together for 42 years, until October 20, 2003, when Jack died of congestive heart failure at their home in Ashland, Oregon.